tonnrueter/piamInterfaces/tutorial.md

 remind2::compareScenConf(fileList = c("oldfile.csv", "mappingfile.csv"), row.names = NULL, expanddata = FALSE)
 ```
 On the PIK cluster, you can run `comparescenconf mapping_AR6.csv` in the `inst/mappings` folder and it will compare to a recent `master` version.

+### Renaming a piam_variable

+If a variable used as `piam_variable` has to be renamed, please add it with its `old_name` to [`inst/renamed_piam_variables.csv`](./inst/renamed_piam_variables.csv).
+Like this, if someone arrives with a dataset that contains the old name but not the new, [`renameOldVariables()`](./R/renameOldVariables.R) makes sure the data is automatically adjusted.
+[`test-renameOldVariables.R`](./tests/testthat/test-renameOldVariables.R) enforces that the old variable name is not used anywhere in the mappings.
+To adjust the mappings automatically, make sure you commit the current state to be able to reset its results, and then run `Rscript -e "devtools::load_all(); renameOldInMappings()"`.
+Check the `diff` carefully, for example using `comparescenconf`, see above.

 ### Creating a new mapping